rhaeckl/rhaeckl.github.io1/slides.md

-Code which is copled is tedious to refactor.
+Code which is coupled is tedious to refactor.

 Code which's behaviour is not described is hard to enhance without regression erros.<!-- .element: class="fragment" data-fragment-index="1" -->